Affiliate links on Android Authority may earn us a commission. Learn more.

 AI performance is notoriously tricky to measure because it’s heavily dependent on the type of algorithms you’re running, the data type used, and the specific capabilities of the chip.
 The industry seems to have settled on dot product, mass matrix multiple/multiply accumulate as the most common case to accelerate, and all three of the chips offer a big boost to performance and energy efficiency to this type of application.

 For consumers, that means faster and more battery efficient face and object recognition, on-device voice transcription, superior image processing, and other “AI” applications.

-Which will be the fastest?
+Which is the fastest?

 Feature-wise, Qualcomm throws as many extras into its SoC as you could want.
 Super fast LTE, 5G support if you want it, fast charging, I’m not entirely convinced 8K video support is really anything smartphones will need anytime soon, but we also have higher frame rates for lower resolutions, which is great.
 Samsung’s Exynos packs in a similar array of features and a blazing fast LTE modem.
 The Kirin 980 has you pretty well covered too, and all can support 5G modems for high-end 2019 smartphones.

 For gamers, Qualcomm’s Adreno 640 graphics core leads the field.
 For most applications, Arm’s Mali-G76 is more than fast enough, but those looking for extreme, top of the line performance may want to opt for a Snapdragon-powered handset next year.

 Overall, all of these chips look very impressive and will push performance, and more importantly energy efficiency up another level.
 The move to 7nm, or 8nm in Samsung’s case, is good news for battery life, if nothing else.
 Furthermore, we’re entering an era of unique and interesting CPU cluster designs and machine learning capabilities.
 Smartphone SoC technology continues to innovate at an impressive rate.